RivaD2/riva-portfolio/README.md

 ### Deployed site: [rivadavidowski.com](https://www.rivadavidowski.com/)

-**While building out my space-themed portfolio, I focused my efforts on solidifying my knowledge of React and incorporated the Nasa Image and Video Library API to aid me in theming.**
+**While building out my space-themed portfolio, I focused my efforts on solidifying my knowledge of React and incorporated the Nasa Image and Video Library API to aid in theming.**

 **Most of the CSS is built out from scratch.
 However, I made use of Semantic-UI icons in my navigation bar and in the modal.**